john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 # Summary

-I am a freelance Senior Perl Developer with over 20 years' experience, including exposure to Git, MySQL, Nginx, Apache HTTP Server, Python, XSLT, XML, RelaxNG, HTML, and CSS.
+I am a freelance Senior Perl Developer with over 20 years' experience, including exposure to Machine Learning, Python, Git, MySQL, Nginx, Apache HTTP Server, XSLT, XML, RelaxNG, HTML, and CSS.

 I'm an active proponent of Modern Perl.
 I like writing technical documentation and unit tests; both have saved my customers and me a